Eloise Turner |

 Don't fret though, Clean Kweens have done the detective work for you.
 See the list below for some high fibre, low FODMAP foods to keep your gut happy!

-Low FODMAP Foods to Help You Poop
+IBS friendly Foods to Help You Poop

 • Brown rice